-Professor George D. Schwab, one of the co-founders of the open public foundation “Liepājas ebreju mantojums”, a famous American historian, political scientist and public figure was born on November 25, 1931 in Liepaja (Libau), Latvia.
+Professor George D. Schwab, a co-founder of the Open public foundation “Liepājas ebreju mantojums”, an American historian, political scientist and public figure was born on November 25, 1931 in Liepaja (Libau), Latvia.

-After the German occupation in 1941, his father, a well-known doctor in the city, Arkady Schwab, was arrested and then shot at the lighthouse.
-The elder brother was shot at the end of the war in Riga.
-George Schwab, together with his mother, managed to survive in the Liepaja ghetto, in the Kaiserwald concentration camp, and later in the concentration camps in Germany.
+After the German occupation in 1941, his father, a prominent doctor in the city, Arkady Schwab, was arrested and then shot at the Nazi lighthouse massacre.
+His elder brother was shot at the end of the war in Riga.
+George Schwab, together with his mother, managed to survive in the Liepaja ghetto, in the Kaiserwald concentration camp, and later in concentration camps in Germany.
 In 1947, he and his mother emigrated to the United States.

-In 1974, George Schwab became the co-founded the US National Foreign Policy Committee and was its president from 1993 to 2015.
+In 1974, he co-founded the US National Foreign Policy Committee and was its president from 1993 to 2015.

-Schwab began his teaching career at Columbia in New York City in 1959.
-Since then he has lectured all over the world.
-He also lectured widely on his concept of The Open-Society Bloc, and among other institutions, at the Universities in Germany.
-He actively participated at international gatherings in Tokyo; Paris (the Nobel Laureate conference at the Elysée Palace , 1988); Jerusalem; Washington, D.C. and New York.
+Professor Schwab began his teaching career at Columbia in New York City in 1959.
+Since then he has lectured around the world.
+He has also lectured widely on his concept of The Open-Society Bloc, and among other institutions, at the universities in Germany.
+He has actively participated in international gatherings in Tokyo; Paris (the Nobel Laureate conference at the Elysée Palace , 1988); Jerusalem; Washington, D.C. and New York.

-Professor Schwab retired from teaching in 2000.
-He is currently professor emeritus of City College and the Graduate Center, as well as of the National Committee.
+He retired from teaching in 2000 and is currently Professor Emeritus of City College and the Graduate Center, as well as of the National Committee.

 George Schwab is the vice-president of the American organization “Jewish Survivors of Latvia”.

 His awards include:

 - Order of the Three Stars (Latvia) (2002)

 - Ellis Island Medal of Honor (May 1998)